-The Applicant is trying to capture a generic term in order to use it as a marketing tool for its products.
+The Applicant who market and sell its famous chocolate under the name of Ferrero Rocher is trying to capture a generic term in order to use it as a marketing tool for its products, based on the fact that this generic term is included in the name of the product.

 A similar application in the real world would be denied: Trademark regulations including the Lanham Trademark Act or the EU Directive 2008/95/EC forbid the registration of trademarks which consist exclusively of signs or indications which have become customary in the current language or in the bona fide and established practices of the trade.
-If the Applicant were to file a BEAUTY trademark registration, it would be refused for lack of distinctiveness.
+If the Applicant were to file a ROCHER trademark registration, in a French speaking country, it would be refused for lack of distinctiveness.
 Trademark rights are compatible with free competition rules in as much as registration of a trademark does not confer an exorbitant right to its holder, preventing its competitors from using a generic and necessary term in their business.
 The same regulations should apply to new gTLDs.